Ceterai/Ceterai.github.io/MyEnternia/Wiki/Plasmora/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Plasmic Barrage

+Cover your target in plasma!
+Press the button for a 4-shot semiauto burst of plasma, hold to wind a Plasmar - a powerful plasma charge.

 ## Sources

 Found naturally in containers: